What Is a NUANS Name Search Report and Why Do Canadian Charities Need One?

 2. Go to a NUANS search provider.

-3. Request a NUANS Name Search Report for Ontario or Federal, depending on where you are incorporating.
+3. Request the appropriate NUANS Name Search Report (Federal, Ontario Biased, Alberta Biased, etc.) depending on where and how you are incorporating.

 4. You’ll receive the report by email, usually within a few hours or by the next day.